cdapio/coopr/docs/docs/source/rest/services.rst

 Runtime defines run time dependencies.
 It also contains ``requires`` and ``uses`` keys that are analagous to those in the install section.
 The only difference is the service actions that they apply to.
 Install dependencies affect the INSTALL and REMOVE service actions, whereas runtime dependencies affect the INITIALIZE, START, and STOP dependencies.
-In this example, "myapp-2.0" requires the "sql-db" service.
+In this example, "myapp-2.0" *requires* the "sql-db" service.
 This means that "myapp-2.0" cannot be placed on a cluster without a "sql-db" service.
 It also means that the initialization of "myapp-2.0" will occur after the start of "sql-db".
-It also means the start of "myapp-2.0" will occur after the start of "sql-db".
-It also means that the stop of "myapp-2.0" will occur before the stop of "sql-db".
-Similarly, because "myapp-2.0" uses "load-balancer", initialization and start of "myapp-2.0" will occur after the start of "load-balancer".
+It also means the start of "myapp-2.0" will occur after the start of "sql-db" and that the stop of "myapp-2.0" will occur before the stop of "sql-db".
+Similarly, because "myapp-2.0" *uses* "load-balancer", initialization and start of "myapp-2.0" will occur after the start of "load-balancer".
 Similarly, the stop of "myapp-2.0" will occur before the stop of "load-balancer".
-Since it is in ``uses``, enforcement of this ordering only applies is "load-balancer" is present on the same cluster as "myapp-2.0".
+Since it is in ``uses``, enforcement of this ordering only applies if "load-balancer" is present on the same cluster as "myapp-2.0".
 The "myapp-2.0" service can be placed on a cluster without the "load-balancer" service.

 Provides
 ^^^^^^^^
 The provides section provides an extra level of indirection when specifying dependencies.
 In this example, the "myapp-2.0" service provides the "myapp" service.
 This means that if other services can put "myapp" in their runtime or install dependencies, "myapp-2.0" can satisfy that dependency.
-As another example, "myapp-2.0" requires the "sql-db" service.
+As another example, "myapp-2.0" *requires* the "sql-db" service.
 If there was a service called "mysql-db" that provides "sql-db", then it would be fine for "mysql-db" and "myapp-2.0" to be on the same cluster.
-All the ordering enforced by that runtime requires dependency would be enforced between the "myapp-2.0" and "mysql-db" services.
+All the ordering enforced by that runtime *requires* dependency would be enforced between the "myapp-2.0" and "mysql-db" services.

 .. _service-create: